CTRIO FAQ0001

 In the above solution, the positive direction would work flawlessly, but the negative direction would be sensitive to the speed at which the encoder is turning along with the speed of the PLC scan.
 Also, depending on which direction is more critical in your application, you could just as easily make a Preset Table to handle the negative direction and the PLC program to handle the positive direction.

-current will be between 5-15mA for the range of 9-30V.
-So, the input impedance
+guarantees the input current will be between 5-15mA for the range of

-varies based on this characteristic.
-So at the high voltage extreme:
+at the high voltage extreme:

 CTRIO FAQ0019

-A: Below is an example timing diagram of the functionality of Pulse Catch
+A: Below is an example timing diagram of the functionality of

-with notes at the end explaining.
-The settings used to generate this diagram are
+Pulse Catch with notes at the end explaining.
+The settings used to

-not likely in the real world, but are given here as only an example.
+generate this diagram are not likely in the real world, but are given

-CTRIO Workbench configuration for the diagram:
+CTRIO Configuration for the

 - Input C = Pulse Catch